rust-lang/rust/src/doc/style-guide/src/expressions.md

 Hexadecimal literals may use upper- or lower-case letters, but they must not be mixed within the same literal.
 Projects should use the same case for all literals, but we do not make a recommendation for either lower- or upper-case.
-Tools should have an option to convert mixed case literals to upper-case, and may have an option to convert all literals to either lower- or upper-case.

 ## Patterns